 What you need will depend on whereabouts you’re visiting on the island of Ireland.
 For UK citizens visiting Northern Ireland, the NHS functions as it would in Scotland, England or Wales.
 But while the UK remains in the EU, for the Republic of Ireland, you will need a valid EHIC.
 This will entitle you to the same healthcare as Irish nationals.
 If you’ve lost your EHIC, then being able to prove that you’re a UK resident can help.
 You can call the Health Overseas Healthcare Team (+44 191 218 1999) to get a Provisional Replacement.

 There are certain important things that an EHIC won’t cover.
-Medical repatriation, ongoing treatment and non-urgent care are some of the things that fall outside of the jurisdiction of EHICs.
+Medical repatriation and some costly parts of emergency medical rescue like airlifts aren't covered.
 Therefore, it’s important to have good quality holiday insurance for the worst-case scenario.
-It’s also advisable to make sure you have sufficient savings for emergency treatment in case your holiday insurance claim takes a while to process.

 Travel risks in Ireland

 Ireland is considered a safe place to visit.
-Crime is no worse than anywhere else in the UK, and visitors are advised to take normal precautions against things like pickpocketing and bag theft whilst in busy cities such as Dublin, much as they would in London.
+Visitors are advised to take normal precautions against things like pickpocketing and bag theft whilst in busy cities such as Dublin, much as they would in London.
 Anyone who has been a victim of crime can contact the Irish Tourist Assistance Service, who are built to help visitors in this circumstance.

 Irish culture is rich and ancient.
 A couple of words that you need to watch out for are Garda (police), and Mná (women) and Fir (men).
 So be careful – the word “Mná” on the toilet is not a typo of “men”.